segdeha/blog/posts/sending-growl-notifications-from-dashboard-widgets.md

 end run
 </pre>

-I won't explain this in too much detail as AppleScript is fairly self-explanatory and this script is largely lifted from the [Growl documentation](http://growl.info/documentation/applescript-support.php), where it is explained in detail.
-I will point out that <code>on run argv</code> sets up an array of the arguments passed to the script, which are then accessed by asking for <code>item 1 of argv</code> (<code>"URL shortened"</code>), <code>item 2 of argv</code> (<code>"Hurler Widget"</code>), and so on.
+I won’t explain this in too much detail as AppleScript is fairly self-explanatory and this script is largely lifted from the [Growl documentation](http://growl.info/documentation/applescript-support.php), where it is explained in detail.
+I will point out that `on run argv` sets up an array of the arguments passed to the script, which are then accessed by asking for `item 1 of argv` (`"URL shortened"`), `item 2 of argv` (`"Hurler Widget"`), and so on.

 > Download [growl-notify.scpt](http://segdeha.com/blog/assets/files/growl-notify.scpt.zip)

-That's it.
+That’s it.
 I hope this is helpful.
 Post any questions or suggestions in the comments.
 Happy Growling!